-The 33rd Annual Memorial Service and Brunch is scheduled for Sunday March 11, 2018 at noon in the Tropicana Atlantic City Ballroom, with a Catholic Mass preceding the brunch at 10:30 a.m. at St. Nicholas of Tolentine Church on Pacific Avenue in Atlantic City.
+The 200 Club of Atlantic and Cape May Counties is pleased to announce its 34th Annual Memorial Service and Brunch is scheduled for Sunday March 10, 2019 at noon in the Tropicana Atlantic City Ballroom, with a Catholic Mass preceding the brunch at 10:30 a.m. at St. Nicholas of Tolentine Church on Pacific Avenue in Atlantic City.

-In addition to the keynote speakers, the 200 Club will present Valor Awards to select first responders that have performed heroic acts above and beyond the call of duty.
+In addition to the keynote speakers, the 200 Club will present Valor Awards to select first responders who have performed heroic acts above and beyond the call of duty.
 They are honored for facing imminent personal risk to his or her own life and performing impeccably to protect the public interest.